Shakedown (1988 film): Cast

+Reception

-Critical reception
+Critical response

-Shakedown garnered generally positive reviews from critics.
-It holds a 70% approval rating on Rotten Tomatoes, based on 10 reviews, with an average score of 6.6/10.

-Roger Ebert commended Glickenhaus for showing a "tremendous amount of craftsmanship and skill" when sacrificing story to direct his action scenes and gave praise to both Weller and Elliott for being "strong, unsubtle but convincing" in their respective roles, saying "It's an assembly of sensational moments, strung together by a plot that provides the excuses for amazing stunts, and not much else."
-Gene Siskel of the Chicago Tribune called the film "a rollicking, thrilling and funny police picture", praising Glickenhaus' direction for containing a "mixture of reality and way-out thrills" in the action sequences, saying that "Shakedown moves with an intelligence, speed and joy in everything from writing to stunt work.
+Roger Ebert at the Chicago Sun-Times commended Glickenhaus for showing a "tremendous amount of craftsmanship and skill" when sacrificing story to direct his action scenes and gave praise to both Weller and Elliott for being "strong, unsubtle but convincing" in their respective roles, saying "It's an assembly of sensational moments, strung together by a plot that provides the excuses for amazing stunts, and not much else."
+Gene Siskel of the Chicago Tribune called the film "a rollicking, thrilling and funny police picture", praising Glickenhaus' direction for containing a "mixture of reality and way-out thrills" in the action sequences, saying that "Shakedown moves with intelligence, speed and joy in everything from writing to stunt work.
 A picture this much fun can keep a movie lover happy for a week."
 Kevin Thomas from the Los Angeles Times felt that Elliott lacked equal screen time alongside Weller for his character to remain in the viewer's mind, but he also praised Glickenhaus for keeping the film "terse, fast-moving and atmospheric" throughout the plot and into the action set pieces, calling it "mindlessly enjoyable escapist fare".

+Box office

+In the United States and Canada, Shakedown grossed $10.1 million at the box office.